aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

 ![SCRIPT ADAPTER.LS](/images/athena/33_12_Virtual_Schema.png)

-Setting the <i>TABLE_FILTER</i> to NULL removes that limitation again.
+Setting the _TABLE_FILTER_ to NULL removes that limitation again.

     ALTER VIRTUAL SCHEMA VS_ATHENA_WORKSHOP
     SET TABLE_FILTER = null;

-DML is not allowed, the <i>UPDATE</i> command will fail with an error message.
+DML is not allowed, the _UPDATE_ command will fail with an error message.

 ![SCRIPT ADAPTER.LS](/images/athena/33_13_Virtual_Schema.png)

-A <i>REFRESH</i> statement is also required after objects have been added to the remote schema or if existing table structures were changed.
+A _REFRESH_ statement is also required after objects have been added to the remote schema or if existing table structures were changed.

     ALTER VIRTUAL SCHEMA VS_ATHENA_WORKSHOP REFRESH;

-A <i>DROP VIRTUAL SCHEMA</i> statement will only remove the declaration of the virtual schema from Exasol.
+A _DROP VIRTUAL SCHEMA_ statement will only remove the declaration of the virtual schema from Exasol.
 The tables residing on the remote source will not be affected.

     DROP VIRTUAL SCHEMA VS_ATHENA_WORKSHOP CASCADE;